Quantitative history

 Quantitative historians use databases as their main sources of information.
-Large quantities of economic and demographic data are available in print format which can be converted into computer databases.
+Large quantities of political, economic and demographic data are available in print or manuscript format, such as census information on individuals, and election returns.
+Large quantities have been converted into computer databases.
 The largest repository presently is the Inter-university Consortium for Political and Social Research (ICPSR) of the University of Michigan, which provides access to an extensive collection of downloadable political and social data for the United States and the world.
+Quantitative historians use statistical methods to find patterns of human behavior covering all sectors of society, not just the elites who create documents preserved in traditional archive.

 Data bases

-Content analysis is a technique borrowed from journalism research whereby newspapers, magazines or similar sources are coded numerically according to a standardized list of topics.
+Content analysis is a technique borrowed from journalism research whereby text from newspapers, magazines or similar sources are coded numerically according to a standardized list of topics.

 Economic history

 Economic historians use major data sets, especially those collected by governments since the 1920s.
 Historians of slavery have used census data, sales receipts and price information to reconstruct the economic history of slavery.

 Political history

 Quantifiers study topics like voting behavior of groups in elections, the roll call behavior of legislators, public opinion distribution, and the occurrence rate of wars and legislation.
 Collective biography uses standardized information for a large group to deduce patterns of thought and behavior.